Are you worried about traveling alone with anxiety?

 One of the tried-and-true methods of handling and managing anxiety, and one that is usually shared with by therapists, is practicing controlling your breathing.

-Once of the symptoms of anxiety attacks start, they are fast with uncontrollable breathing.
+Once the symptoms of anxiety attacks start, they come on fast and make you feel like you have uncontrollable breathing.

 So, the last thing you want to do is to have this happen while you’re traveling solo.